List of Ireland national rugby union team records

 The Ireland national rugby union team represents the island of Ireland in international rugby union and plays in the Six Nations Championship and Rugby World Cup.

 Thomas Gisborne Gordon, who played for Ireland between 1877–78, is the only one handed player to have competed in international rugby of either code.

 Career

 Most caps

 Ten current or retired members of the Ireland team have earned 100 or more test caps.
 Ireland's all-time cap leader is Cian Healy with 137 followed by Brian O'Driscoll with 133.
-The active player with the most caps is Iain Henderson with 85 caps, followed by Robbie Henshaw with 82 caps.
+The active player with the most caps are Tadhg Furlong and Iain Henderson with 86 caps, followed by Robbie Henshaw with 84 caps.

 These figures do not include caps for the Lions.
 When those are included, O'Driscoll has 141 international caps, Murray has 133 caps, O'Gara has 130 caps and Sexton has 124 caps.